Sokkeldirektoratet

 Preconditions for using measuring instruments and measuring systems

-Verifications and calibrations shall be performed before measuring instruments and measuring systems are used at the usage location for the first time and following major reconstructions or modifications.
+Verifications and calibrations shall be performed before measuring instruments and measuring systems are used at the site for the first time and following major reconstructions or modifications.

 Section 63.